Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Astrometric Triage

 In this section, we re-discuss the astrometric triage introduced by \citet[][]{shahaf19}, with a focus on using the appropriate MLR for MS stars.

 Consider an astrometric binary with an angular semi-major axis $\alpha_0$.
 For an unresolved binary, $\alpha_0$ reflects the motion of the centre-of-light around the binary centre-of-mass.
-In cases where the more luminous primary star is significantly brighter than its secondary companion, the photo centre of the system is located near the primary star's position.
+In cases where the more luminous primary star is significantly brighter than its secondary companion, the photo-centre of the system is located near the primary star's position.
 This could happen, for example, if the secondary is a faint sub-stellar companion or a compact object.
-On the other hand, if both components are luminous, the photo centre is located near the centre-of-mass of the binary, up to a point where no astrometric orbit can be detected.
+On the other hand, if both components are luminous, the photo-centre is located near the centre-of-mass of the binary, up to a point where no astrometric orbit can be detected.

 \citet{shahaf19} presented the astrometric mass ratio function (AMRF),